🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 You may notice that the entire Yosemite Valley road is just one big circle — just remember that it is also primarily ONE WAY, so be sure to do things in the order presented!

-This itinerary is designed to allow visitors with only one day in Yosemite to see everything there is to see in the Yosemite Valley.
+I have designed this itinerary to allow visitors with only one day in Yosemite to see everything there is to see in Yosemite Valley.
 Summer visitors will also have the option of getting up to Glacier Point as the days are longer and the road is only open seasonally.

-We have also endeavored to arrange it in a way that is time and fuel efficient.
-What’s more, we’ve got you scheduled to spend sunrise and sunset at the most special locations in the park!
+I have also endeavored to arrange it in a way that is time and fuel-efficient.
+What’s more, I’ve got you scheduled to spend sunrise and sunset at the most special locations in the park!

-Be sure to follow the order we have presented.
+Be sure to follow the order I have presented.
 As mentioned above, if you pass the parking area you will not be able to turn around.

 A young woman with a cofee mug enjoying sunrise from Tunnel View on a day trip to Yosemite.